Labour calls for North Sea windfall tax to rein in soaring energy bills

 Show all 50

-All working families with children claiming Universal Credit, as well as 220,000 pensioners with some savings, would be brought into the scheme, which currently goes only to the least well-off.
+All working families with children claiming universal credit, as well as 220,000 pensioners with some savings, would be brought into the scheme, which currently goes only to the least well-off.

 And Labour would provide loans to energy companies to cover the £2.6bn cost of taking on customers from failed suppliers, which would otherwise be charged to bill-payers at an estimated £94 per customer.
 A £600m contingency fund would be used to support energy intensive businesses.

-The total £6.6bn bill for the package would be covered by a £1.2bn windfall tax on North Sea companies which have reaped unexpected profits from the recent surge in energy prices, as well as by allocating additional VAT payments of £3.1bn and oil and gas tax receipts of £2.3bn.
+The total £6.6bn bill for the package would be covered by a one-off £1.2bn windfall tax on North Sea companies which have reaped unexpected profits from the recent surge in energy prices, as well as by allocating additional VAT payments of £3.1bn and oil and gas tax receipts of £2.3bn.

 In addition, the shadow chancellor said Labour would: